Annotation Configuration

 Using the @KeySequence

-annotation ensures correct primary key generation in Oracle databases while simplifying the configuration process.
-Developers do not need to manually write code to retrieve sequence values, as MyBatis-Plus handles this process automatically.
+annotation ensures that primary key values are generated correctly in Oracle databases while simplifying the configuration process for primary key generation.
+You don’t need to manually write code to retrieve sequence values, as MyBatis-Plus automatically handles this process.

 @InterceptorIgnore